 State law dictates that no more than three Commission members may be from the same political party.
 The Commission meets once a month and meetings are open to the public.
 Citizens and organizations wishing to observe or discuss matters under the Commission's jurisdiction are encouraged to attend.

-Diane Hanson was appointed to the commission on January 11, 2011, by Governor Rick Snyder and became vice chair on January 16, 2013.
+Diane Hanson was appointed to the commission on January 11, 2011, by Governor Rick Snyder and became chair on January 14, 2014.

 She is active in local, state, and national agricultural groups.
 She was appointed to the U.S. Potato Board in 2010, serves on the FSA committee and the Hiawathaland Farm Bureau as a director and past president, is a member of the Upper Peninsula Potato Growers, the Michigan Potato Industry, and the Potato Growers of Michigan.
 She coordinates the setup of commodities, farm history and present day farming practices at the Miracle of Life display, which runs during the Upper Peninsula State Fair.
 She also organizes a farm tour for local, state, and federally elected officials to help educate them on farming in the UP.